 Basically, John is what the world would call an intelligent man.
 In his late fifties, he has won corporate prizes for his salesmanship, lives well, if not luxuriously, prides himself on his knowledge of painting.
 He and his wife have a portfolio of insurance, which includes not only life but medical and accident policies covering everything from broken glasses to cancer.
 His bank balance is heartwarming.
-Yet, for three weeks, John, to his later sorrow, was a consummate, card-carrying fool.
+Yet, for three weeks, John, to his later sorrow,

-on't Be Your Own Do He refused to see a doctor, even to let his wife call a doctor, after his
+Jon't Be Your Own Docto He refused to see a doctor, even to let his wife call a doctor, after his

 "There's nothing wrong with me!" he insisted.
 "I'm just black-and-blue.
 I'll be all right in a few days.
-Just give me some of that pain-killer, so I can get through the night."
+Just give me some of that pain-killer, so I can get through the night.'